USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 The user can set it to N to exclude the heterogeneous production from the reaction.
 Note that the default setting for the inline deposition calculation (CTM_ILDEPV) flag is Y. If the flag is changed to N, then the production of HONO from the heterogeneous reaction on ground surface will not work properly.
 Additional description of the HONO chemistry in CMAQ can be found in Sarwar et al. (2008).

+<a id=6.10.5_CRACMM></a>
 ### 6.10.5 CRACMM Version 1.0

 The Community Regional Atmospheric Chemistry Multiphase Mechanism (CRACMM) builds on the history of the Regional Atmospheric Chemistry Mechanism, Version 2 (RACM2) and aims to couple gas- and particle-phase chemistry by treating the entire pool of atmospheric reactive organic carbon (ROC) relevant to present-day emissions.
 CRACMM species were developed to represent the total emissions of ROC, considering the OH reactivity, ability to form ozone and secondary organic aerosol (SOA), and other properties of individual emitted compounds.
 The chemistry of CRACMM, which includes autoxidation, multigenerational oxidation, and the treatment of semivolatile and intermediate volatility compounds, was built using a variety of sources including literature and other mechanisms (RACM2, MCM, GECKO, and SAPRC18/mechgen).

-CRACMMv1 is available in two flavors: base CRACMMv1 and CRACMMv1AMORE.
-The development of base CRACMMv1 is described by Pye et al. and the application of CRACMMv1 within CMAQ to the northeast U.S. in summer 2018 as well as comparison with other mechanisms is presented by Place et al. CRACMMv1AMORE replaces the base isoprene chemistry of CRACMMv1 (which was ported from base RACM2) with a graph theory-based condensation of a detailed isoprene mechanism developed by Prof. Faye McNeill's team at Columbia University.
+CRACMMv1 is available in two versions: base CRACMMv1 and CRACMMv1AMORE.
+The development of base CRACMMv1 is described by Pye et al. and the application of CRACMMv1 within CMAQ to the northeast U.S. in summer 2018 as well as comparison with other mechanisms is presented by Place et al. CRACMMv1AMORE replaces the base isoprene chemistry of CRACMMv1 (which was ported from RACM2) with a graph theory-based condensation of a detailed isoprene mechanism developed by Prof. Faye McNeill's team at Columbia University.
 The AMORE version is documented in work by Wiser et al.

 When selected as the gas-phase mechanism, use of CRACMM1 (and CRACMM1AMORE) fully specifies CMAQ's aerosol treatment.
 CRACMM was designed as a multiphase mechanism and thus includes pathways to SOA and precursors to inorganic aerosol.
 The aero versioned by number no longer applies, and potential combustion SOA (pcSOA) is deprecated in CRACMM.
 Methane reaction with OH is considered and methane is set to a fixed concentration of 1.85 ppm by default, roughly mathching global conditions in the later part of the 2010s.
 Year or location specific [methane concentrations](https://gml.noaa.gov/ccgg/trends_ch4/) could be used (see the end of the mechanism definition file to make the update).